The Phenomenon of Shopping Cart Abandonment and How to Address It Effectively

 - Keep an eye on your software and run tests regularly.

 This is an incredibly broad topic, and besides elaborating on it here, we have two other articles dedicated to the negative consequences of shopping cart abandonment and effective ways to reduce it.

-But you might ask a valid question: “Do I suffer from a cart abandonment issue?”.
+But you might ask a valid question: “Am I experiencing a cart abandonment issue?”
 To answer it, let’s find your online shopping cart abandonment rate.
 You’ll need two basic mathematical formulas to perform the calculations:

-Example: You have an online shoe store, and among 70 000 users 33 000 of them have added items to the electronic basket, and only 9 000 of them placed an order.
+Example: You have an online shoe store, and among 70,000 users 33,000 of them have added the items to the electronic basket, but only 9,000 of them placed an order.
 What’s your cart abandonment rate?

 Types of Cart Abandonment

-With the COVID-19 pandemic forcing people to buy food and medicine online way more often than plane tickets, it is logical to presume that even when the struggle against the virus is over, people will still be more hesitant to buy expensive or luxurious things.
-As is still the case, the level of preparation and responsibility of renting a car or booking accommodations cannot be compared with ordering a shampoo.
+With the COVID-19 pandemic forcing people to buy food and medicine online way more often than plane tickets, it is logical to presume that even when the fight against the virus is over, people will still be more hesitant about buying expensive or luxurious things.
+As is still the case, the level of preparation and responsibility of renting a car or booking accommodations cannot be compared to ordering shampoo.

 Shopping cart abandonment rate by industries in March 2021.
 Retrieved from Statista